Revanthinfosec/plsql_projects/README.md

    - Implement a VPD policy function to control data access based on user roles and ownership (`CTL_SEC_USER` column).

 6. **Testing:**
-   - Thoroughly test the system using the provided user accounts (`JAdmin`, `FAdmin`, and `DBA643`) to ensure data access restrictions are functioning correctly.
+   - Thoroughly test the system using the provided user accounts (`JAdmin`, `FAdmin`, and `testing`) to ensure data access restrictions are functioning correctly.

 ### How to Use: